STEALTH

 About

-Stealth was my 1995 curatorial project in Dom omladine Gallery in Belgrade.
+Stealth was my 1995 pseudo-curatorial project in Dom omladine Gallery in Belgrade.
 It presented the works of five anonymous contemporary Serbian artists accompanied by my two paintings.
 The exhibiting artists’ alias ID panels featured photos taken from the collection titled “Types of Insanity” by the Victorian psychiatrist Hugh W. Diamond [1].
 The exhibition was approved by the gallery board, advertised, publicized in the media, and covered by the art critics as a curated group show.
 However, all the works in it were produced by me.

 Stealth exhibition view.
 Dom omladine Gallery, Belgrade.